 When I plan out projects, I tend to focus on a linear model, with students working equally hard in each phase of the project.
 However, I find that students tend to work in spurts, with big bursts of energy followed by lulls.
 It’s less like a marathon and more like an interval workout.

-For the longest time, I blamed myself.
+For the longest time, I blamed myself for this lack of motivation.
 I had failed to motivate my students to work hard throughout our projects.
 If only I had created the right structures, they wouldn’t be procrastinating.
 However, researchers have demonstrated that these phases of bursts and lulls are actually a normal part of the project process.

 For example, in a lab study where participants had to cut out pictures (think old-school kindergarten before everyone the pressures of standardized tests), the participants were slower and sloppier in the middle than they were at the beginning or the end.